 Can't You Take a Joke?

 Another question we might ask is, “what is the intended purpose of the word?”
 Sometimes, a person will toss an inappropriate word flippantly into a sentence to generate humor.
-Sometimes a word that is not really taboo is substituted for the swear word, producing the same comic relief or surprise.
+Sometimes a word that is not as taboo is substituted for the swear word, producing the same comic relief or surprise.
 Not too many people seem to mind this sort of verbal wrangling of the mind, especially if it is clever.
 In fact, some comedians go to great lengths when spicing up their jokes and rooms full of people who are normally conservative with their own use of foul language wind up roaring with laughter.
-Does the amount of impact a swear word has depend on the intent of the speaker?
+Sometimes the amount of impact a swear word has depends on the intent of the speaker.

 Apples, Oranges and Rotten Eggs

 To answer the intent question, we need to first take a look at what swear words consist of.
 Swear words can be categorized based on the type of idea they represent.
 Dr. Steven Pinker explains in his 2007 book, The Stuff of Thought, that there are three categories of swear words.
 First, there are a number of words that have shocking religious connotations.
 Other taboo words conjure up ideas related to disgusting things like human waste that are unclean and can cause disease.
 Still others words bring up thoughts about private body parts or sexual behavior.
 In most cases, no matter what the intent is, swear words tend to trigger negativity of some sort and give many people an unpleasant feeling.